 Statistics: 6 miles roundtrip, ascent 1000 feet.

-To reach the trailhead for this hike, we drove a total of 42 miles south of Bozeman on Highway 191, following the Gallatin Canyon to Portal Creek Road.
+To reach the trailhead for this hike, we again drove through the Gallatin Canyon on Highway 191, but this time to Portal Creek Road, a total of 42 miles south of Bozeman.

-Our host for the week, my son, Andrew, and his 5-year-old daughter, Della, joined us for today’s trek.
-He suggested this easier route so that she could enjoy and complete the walk.
+Our host for the week, my son, Andrew, and his 5-year-old daughter, Della, joined us for this day’s trek.
+He suggested this easier route so that Della could complete and enjoy the walk.
 (Which she did!)
 The

 Throughout the day we crossed several creeks, this one was just before we arrived at the first small lake.

-This first of several Hidden Lakes required a final push uphill again.
+This first of the Hidden Lakes required a final push uphill again.

-After a few minutes investigating this small, forest-lined lake we moved back to the path and on to the next of these Hidden Lakes, where we all took a rather brief swim in the very cold water.
-Not being familiar with this trail and the number of lakes we would encounter, we assumed that the next lake was the final Hidden Lake and turned back toward the trailhead at that point.
+After a few minutes investigating this small, forest-lined lake off the trail, we moved back to the path and on to the next Hidden Lake, where we all took a rather brief swim in the very cold water.
+Not being familiar with this trail and the number of lakes we would encounter, we assumed that this second lake was the final Hidden Lake and turned back toward the trailhead at that point.

-Walking back, we unsuccessfully attempted to find more Hidden Lakes.
-Later we discovered that additional lakes were beyond our second lake; there were eight mountain lakes altogether.
-The largest of these is at the base of a large cirque; the other seven are scattered in the nearby forest, fed by streams coming off the mountainsides.
-We will have to return to enjoy all 8 lakes!
+Realizing our error, we walked back up the trail, but were unsuccessful in finding more Hidden Lakes.
+Later we discovered that additional lakes were beyond our second lake; there are eight mountain lakes altogether.
+The largest of these is at the base of a substantial cirque; the other seven are scattered throughout the nearby forest, fed by streams coming off the mountainsides.
+We will have to return to enjoy all eight lakes.
+Maps are critical to my hikes; I slipped on this one.
 Next time I will bring my GPS!
+(The shorter hike probably worked well for Della…)